webpack/webpack.js.org/src/content/guides/build-performance.md

 };
 ```

-### Node.js Version

-There has been a [performance regression](https://github.com/nodejs/node/issues/19769) in the latest stable versions of Node.js and its ES2015 `Map` and `Set` implementations.
-A fix has been merged into master, but a release has yet to be made.
-In the meantime, to get the most out of incremental build speeds, try to stick with version 8.9.x (the problem exists between 8.9.10 - 9.11.1). webpack has moved to using those ES2015 data structures liberally, and it will improve the initial build times as well.

 ### TypeScript Loader

 Recently, `ts-loader` has started to consume the internal TypeScript watch mode APIs which dramatically decreases the number of modules to be rebuilt on each iteration.
 This `experimentalWatchApi` shares the same logic as the normal TypeScript watch mode itself and is quite stable for development use.
 Turn on `transpileOnly`, as well, for even faster incremental builds.